Entanglement-enabled symmetry-breaking orders: EESBOs with spontaneously broken continuous symmetries

 This example highlights some intriguing points.
 First, in the previous examples, after fixing $G$, $G_0$ is immaterial in determining whether the $G_0\!\rightarrow \!G$ symmetry-breaking order is entanglement-enabled.
 However, the nature of $G_0$ is important here.
-For instance, if the $SO(3)$ spin rotation symmetry is replaced by $O(2)$, $G_0=O(2)\times \z^d$ still has $G=\z_2\times\z^d$ as its subgroup, but the $G_0\rightarrow G$ symmetry-breaking order is ``classical" for all $S$.
-Second, it is interesting to see that fixing $G_0$ but enlarging $G=\z_2\times\z^d$ to $G=U(1)\times\z^d$ will make the would-be $G_0\rightarrow G$ EESBO for $S=1/2$ ``classical".
+For instance, if the $SO(3)$ spin rotation symmetry is replaced by $O(2)$, $G_0=O(2)\times \z^d$ still has $G=\z_2\times\z^d$ as its subgroup, but the $G_0\rightarrow G$ symmetry-breaking order is ``classical" for all $S${\footnote{For example, the $O(2)=SO(2)\rtimes\z_2$ can be taken to include the $SO(2)$ spin rotation around $S_x$ and the $\z_2$ spin rotation with respect to $S_z$ by $\pi$.
+In the symmetry-breaking order under consideration, the $SO(2)$ is completely broken while the $\z_2$ is preserved.
+A representative state can be taken as $\bigotimes_i|S_z\!=\!\frac{1}{2}\ra_i$, which is an ultralocal product state.}}.
+Second, it is interesting to see that fixing $G_0$ but enlarging $G=\z_2\times\z^d$ to $G=U(1)\times\z^d$ makes the would-be $G_0\rightarrow G$ EESBO for $S=1/2$ ``classical".
+In addition, in the previous examples, after {\it explicitly} breaking $G_0$ while preserving $G$, the EESBOs cannot smoothly evolve into local product states.
+However, here the EESBO {\it can} be evolved into a local product state by tuning $b$ and $c$ to zero (though at which point it has an enlarged $U(1)\times\z^d$ symmetry).
 Third, this example shows that whether a symmetry-breaking order is entanglement-enabled can depend on the precise representation of DOF under the on-site symmetry, rather than only the equivalence class of projective representations.

-In SM \cite{supp}, we present two more examples of EESBOs with spontaneously broken continuous symmetries (but these by no means exhaust all such EESBOs).
-One example is a spin-1 lattice system with $G_0=PSU(3)\times\z^d$ and $G=SO(3)\times\z^d$, which may be realized in some generalizations of the bilinear-biquadratic model (see, \eg Ref.~\cite{PAPANICOLAOU1988} for a discussion of the bilinear-biquadratic model).
-The previous two examples can be viewed as SPTs under their remaining symmetries that are beyond the conventional classifications, but this state is a within-group-cohomology SPT under its remaining symmetry.
-The other example is a honeycomb lattice spin-$1/2$ system with $G_0=SO(3)\times\z_2^T\times p6m$ and $G=\z_2\times\z_2\times\z_2^T\times p6m$, \ie an entanglement-enabled spin-nematic order.
-Ref.~\cite{Ye2021} proposed that the vicinity of this order may host a quantum spin liquid that is beyond the usual parton description.